Step One: Deciding where to cut

 Step Four: Keeping Your New Plant Thriving

 Okay friends, hope this helps!
 You know that I’m here for you and so honored inspire you to create a thriving Sacred Space!
-Check out my latest Youtube video covering this process my YouTube page and thank you for subscribing there too!
+Check out my latest Youtube video covering this process on our YouTube channel and thank you for subscribing there too!

 Sending out the love,